s2t2/s2t2.github.io/_posts/2015-10-25-api-pagination-is-your-friend.md

   response = client.candidates(options) # subsequent API call(s)
 end
 ````

-Consumption strategies differ from API to API because each offers its own URL structures, URL parameters, and response structures.

 Paginated APIs do place somewhat of a higher burden on developers, but usually not high enough to outweigh the benefits of transmitting high volumes of data.
 And usually the difficulty is marginal.
 So criticism of API Pagination is largely undeserved.